-Different Modes of Autophagy Degrade Long-Lived Proteins and Organelles in Eukaryotes proteasome and instead occurs by the process of autophagy.
+Different Modes of Autophagy Degrade Long-Lived Proteins and Organelles in Eukaryotes

+Eukaryotic cells differ from prokaryotes by the presence of membrane bound organelles and a nucleus.
+Turnover and degradation of these structures cannot be performed by the proteasome and instead occurs by the process of autophagy.
 Autophagy occurs by the transport of cytoplasmic components into the lysosome for degradation.
 Two modes of autophagy exist, macroautophagy and microautophagy (Fig. 1, reviewed in refs.
 2,6).
 Microautophagy is the direct engulfment of cytoplasm and organelles by the lysosomal membrane.
 Macroautophagy, on the other hand, involves the isolation of a part of the cytoplasm by a cup-shaped double membrane structure and its subsequent degradation in the lysosome.
 Upon closure of the isolation membrane, the resulting autophagosome fuses with the lysosomal membrane releasing the inner vesicle with the cargo that is ultimately degraded.
 The capture of cytoplasmic components is unspecific and generally consists of endoplasmic reticulum, cytosol and organelles like mitochondria.
 Two variants of macroautophagy called cytoplasm-to-vacuole targeting (Cvt) and pexophagy differ from macroautophagy by being specific in cargo selection and by forming smaller autophagic vesicles.
-The Cvt pathway in the yeast Saccharomyces cerevisiae is a constitutive biosynthetic transport pathway for the vacuolar-resident enzyme aminopeptidase I. To date no evidence for this pathway has been found in other organisms than S. cerevisiae.2 Pexophagy is, as the name suggests, specific autophagy of peroxisomes and has been studied extensively in the yeasts Pichia pastoris, Hanensula polymorpha, and Pichia methanolica.
+The Cvt pathway in the yeast Saccharomyces cerevisiae is a constitutive biosynthetic transport pathway for the vacuolar-resident enzyme aminopeptidase I. To date no evidence for this pathway has been found in other organisms than S. cerevisiae.
+Pexophagy is, as the name suggests, specific autophagy of peroxisomes and has been studied extensively in the yeasts Pichia pastoris, Hanensula polymorpha, and Pichia methanolica."
 Pexophagy in yeast, is induced by the rapid adaptation from a feeding substrate requiring large amounts of peroxisomes to one that does not.
-Based on biochemical data, selective pexophagy has also been suggested to occur in rat hepatocytes.8
+Based on biochemical data, selective pexophagy has also been suggested to occur in rat hepatocytes.